metal3-io/metal3-docs/design/reboot-interface.md

 was last booted using the current image.
 Processes running prior to this time may be assumed to have been stopped.

-To provide a declarative interface for performing a reboot, a new BareMetalHostRebootRequest CRD will be created.
-The spec of this custom resource will contain only a reference to a BareMetalHost.
-The status will contain timestamps for when the Host was powered off and on again.
-Once the power off time is present in the status, the host has been stopped.
-Each RebootRequest will be owned by the Host it refers to, so that if the Host is deleted all associated RebootRequest CRs will be cleaned up.
+A new date-time field, ``lastReboot``, will be added to the ``provisioning`` section of the BareMetalHost status.
+This records a time after which the Host was last requested to reboot.

+Since the user interface requirements are still unclear, we will follow standard practices of using an annotation ( ``host.metal3.io/reboot`` ) to trigger reboots.

 The actual power management will be performed by the Host controller.
 This is necessary to avoid race conditions by ensuring that the ``Online`` flag and any reboot requests are managed in the same place.
-The Host controller will watch RebootRequest objects and trigger a reconciliation of the linked Host when one appears or changes.

-For simplicity, we will try to avoid creating a separate controller for the RebootRequest at all, but instead perform all operations on it in the course of reconciling the BareMetalHost object that it references.
-However, it may yet prove necessary to also create a trivial controller for the purposes of basic housekeeping (e.g. setting the owner of the resource).
+The Host controller reconcile loop will watch for the value in ``host.metal3.io/reboot`` to be greater than the ``lastPoweredOn`` *and* for ``Spec.Online`` set to ``true``.
+This indicates that a reboot is required and the controller will write the current time to ``lastReboot`` and will begin to power cycle the host.

-The creation timestamp of the request resource will be interpreted as the time of the reboot request.
-Requests that predate the last booted time will be immediately marked as complete without taking any further action.
-The Host controller will timestamp all pending reboot requests as having completed the power off stage whenever any of the following occur:
+The Host controller will consider the Host as having completed the power off stage whenever any of the following occur:

 * The Host has been deprovisioned (in this case the ``lastPoweredOn`` field